SpiritAxolotl/Quote-PO-Parser/README.md

 So long as the structure is exactly like this, my program should be able to work properly (in the sense that it recognizes that the files exist).

 ## Running the program
 We finally got there!
-Open Terminal, type `java -jar` and a space, and drag the jar file onto the window (which will auto-fill its path).
+Open Terminal, type `cd` and a space, and drag the jar file onto the window (which will auto-fill its path).
+Delete Parser.jar from the end.
 If your filepath has spaces in it, put doublequotes around the entire filepath.
-Press enter and it should run.
-Check `POs.csv` and `Quotes.csv` in the outputs folder after it has run, as well as `filesread.txt` to see what files had and had not been read.
+Press enter.
+Then run `ls` and make sure that you see Parser.jar in the list.
+If so, run `java -jar Parser.jar`.
+If it gives you an error about "FileNotFoundException", you have the filepath wrong.
+Make sure you are directly in the folder that has the jar file.
+If the program works, check `POs.csv` and `Quotes.csv` in the outputs folder after it has run, as well as `filesread.txt` to see what files had and had not been read.
-If you need to rerun the program, just press the up key in Terminal to load the last used command.
+If you need to rerun the program, just press the up key in Terminal to load the last used commands.
+You will need to do this entire section again whenever you close Terminal.